hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 A menu-driven administration tool for managing LTM datagroups and custom URL categories on F5 BIG-IP systems.
 Designed for primarily for SSL Orchestrator (SSLO) policy management, but can be used for general purpose datagroup and URL category management.

+## Why This Tool?

+SSL Orchestrator (SSLO) policies rely heavily on datagroups and URL categories for traffic classification.
+While you can add sites directly to SSLO policies, this approach has limitations:

+- SSLO uses iAppLX to generate APM per-request policies under the hood
+- Each host or site added directly becomes an expression in the APM policy
+- Large lists could degrade policy performance and are not easily manageable

+**The recommended approach:** Use datagroups or URL categories for SSLO security policy rules.
+They're optimized for fast lookups, keep policies clean and are operationally easier to maintain.

+DGCat-Admin makes managing those site lists very easy.

+- Need to export a few massive datagroups or custom url categories so you can precisely replicate existing SSLO business logic at another site in just minutes?
+- Need to ingest a large number of subnets or hosts from an excel spreadsheet into a datagroup for SSLO security policy use?
+- Want to take a custom URL category and convert it to a datagroup?
+- Want to take a datagroup and convert it to a custom URL Category?

+**This tool was designed specifically for those purposes.**

 ## Features

 - **Dual Mode Operation** — Local TMSH or remote REST API